-Europe, Asia, and Africa, the Middle East has long been an important focus of United States foreign policy.
-U.S. security relationships in the region are built on pragmatism, shared security concerns, and economic interests, including large sales of U.S. arms to countries in the region that are seeking to defend themselves.
-The U.S. also maintains a long-term interest in the Middle East that is related to the region's economic importance as the world's primary source of oil and gas.
+S trategically situated at the intersection of Europe, Asia, and Africa, the Middle East has long been an important focus of United States foreign policy.
+U.S. security relationships in the region are built on pragmatism, shared security concerns, and economic interests, including large sales of U.S. arms to countries in the region to help them defend themselves.
+The U.S. also has a long-term interest in the Middle East that derives from the region's economic importance as the world's primary source of oil and gas.

 The region is home to a wide array of cultures, religions, and ethnic groups, including Arabs, Jews, Kurds, Persians, and Turks, among others.
-It also is home to the three Abrahamic religions of Judaism, Christianity, and Islam, in addition to many smaller religions like the Bahá'í, Druze, Yazidi, and Zoroastrian faiths.
+It also is home to the three Abrahamic religions of Judaism, Christianity, and Islam as well as many smaller religions like the Bahá'í, Druze, Yazidi, and Zoroastrian faiths.
 The region contains many predominantly Muslim countries as well as the world's only Jewish state.

-The Middle East is deeply sectarian, and these long-standing divisions, exacerbated by religious extremists that are constantly vying for power, are central to many of the challenges that the region faces today.
+The Middle East is deeply sectarian, and these long-standing divisions, exacerbated by the constant vying for power by religious extremists, are central to many of the challenges that the region faces today.
 In some cases, these sectarian divides go back centuries.
-Contemporary conflicts, however, have less to do with these histories than they do with modern extremist ideologies and the fact that modern-day borders often do not reflect the region's cultural, ethnic, or religious realities.
-Today's borders are often the results of decisions taken by the British, French, and other powers during and soon after World War I as they dismantled the Ottoman Empire.

-In a way not understood by many in the West, religion remains a prominent fact of daily life in the modern Middle East.
+Contemporary conflicts, however, have less to do with these histories than they do with modern extremist ideologies and the fact that today's borders often do not reflect the region's cultural, ethnic, or religious realities.
+Instead, they are often the results of decisions taken by the British, French, and other powers during and soon after World War I as they dismantled the Ottoman Empire.1 In a way not understood by many in the West, religion remains a prominent fact of daily life in the modern Middle East.
 At the heart of many of the region's conflicts is the friction within Islam between Sunnis and Shias.
-This friction dates back to the death of the Prophet Muhammad in 632 AD.
-Sunni Muslims, who form the majority of the world's Muslim population, hold power in most of the Arab countries in the Middle East.
+This friction dates back to the death of the Prophet Muhammad in 632 AD.2 Sunni Muslims, who form the majority of the world's Muslim population, hold power in most of the Arab countries in the Middle East.

 Viewing the Middle East's current instability through the lens of a Sunni-Shia conflict, however, does not show the full picture.
 The cultural and historical division between Arabs and Persians has reinforced the Sunni-Shia split.
-The mutual distrust of many Arab/ Sunni powers and the Persian/Shia power (Iran), compounded by clashing national and ideological interests, has fueled instability, including in Bahrain, Iraq, Lebanon, Syria, and Yemen.
-Sunni extremist organizations such as al-Qaeda and the Islamic State (IS) have exploited sectarian and ethnic tensions to gain support by posing as champions of Sunni Arabs, Syria's Alawite-dominated regime, and other non-Sunni governments and movements.
+The mutual distrust of many Arab/Sunni powers and the Persian/Shia power (Iran), compounded by clashing national and ideological interests, has fueled instability in such countries as Iraq, Lebanon, Syria, and Yemen.
+Sunni extremist organizations such as al-Qaeda and the Islamic State (IS) have exploited sectarian and ethnic tensions to gain support by posing as champions of Sunni Arabs against Syria's Alawite-dominated regime and other non-Sunni governments and movements.

 Current regional demographic trends also are destabilizing factors.
 The Middle East contains one of the world's youngest and fastest-growing populations.
 In most of the West, this would be viewed as an advantage, but not in the Middle East.
 Known as "youth bulges," these demographic tsunamis have overwhelmed the inadequate political, economic, and educational infrastructures in many countries, and the lack of access to education, jobs, and meaningful political participation fuels discontent.
-Because more than 60 percent of the region's inhabitants are less than 25 years old, this demographic bulge will continue to have a substantial effect on political stability across the region.
+Because almost two-thirds of the region's inhabitants are less than 30 years old, this demographic bulge will continue to have a substantial effect on political stability across the region.3